 On the other hand, the threats, the imprisonment and even the murder of human rights defenders and activists, particularly those who defend the land against the extractive model (mining, oil palm, large hydropower plants), continues unabated.
 Attacks by the most conservative sectors are on the increase, targeting especially indigenous peoples, who are considered guilty of blocking the prevailing regional development model.
 Criminalizing social protest is a constant, except for the anti-corruption movement.

 What is happening in Guatemala reflects, in fact, the paradoxes of building different power relations in a democratic context.
 The administration of justice is a long-standing debt to Guatemalan society, but it does not transform its deeply unequal power relations.

-While we applaud the progress on justice, we must not and cannot legitimize a state that has been built and structured behind the people’s back and which people feel does not represent them.
-We must not and cannot underestimate the mobilizations that have managed to break the inertia and that keep on focusing on the struggle for justice, but we must reflect on its limits, and on how these limits are being drawn by external actors and interests that converge at this historic juncture.
+While we applaud the progress on justice, we cannot legitimize a state that has been built and structured behind people’s backs, a state which does not represent us.
+We must not and cannot underestimate the mobilizations that have managed to break the inertia and refocused the struggle for justice.
+But we must also reflect on the limits of the state, and on how these limits are being drawn by external actors and interests that converge at this historic juncture.